sociocs/sociocs-docs/integrations/customer.io/sms-campaign.md

     - Click on "*Add header*".
 Add `apikey` in the "*NAME*" field, and your api key in the "*VALUE*" field.

-    - In the API data payload box shown below, add below JSON data.
+    - In the API data payload box shown below, add below JSON object.

     ```
     {